wraaath-homelab/docs/proxmox/windows-with-gpu.md

-↖️ Table of contents \
-⭐ Be sure to star

 # Windows VM
 This guide will help you create a best-practice Windows VM in Proxmox. \
 I will also be guiding you to adding a GPU to this VM.